weijuey/tp/docs/UserGuide.md

 Example:

 `note 2 r/loves green` will create a note under the contact at index 2 that reads `loves green`

+### Deleting notes from a contact : `delnote`

+Deletes the note under the contact in detailed view.
+This command cannot be used in list view.

+Format: `delnote INDEX`

+- Deletes the note at the index of the list of notes displayed.

+Example:

+`view 1` shows you the detailed view of  the contact at index 1, then using `delnote 2` will delete the second note in the notes list of the contact

 ### Clearing all entries : `clear`